-It is kids podcast featuring original stories and poems to entertain tiny people in your house.
-Rhea, a writer and a narrator of the podcast, performs each story keeping in mind quirky sense of humor of young people.
+It is kid’s podcast featuring original stories and poems to entertain tiny people in your house.
+Rhea, a writer and a narrator of the podcast, performs each story keeping in mind the quirky sense of humor of young people.

-This podcast is a perfect way to engage the toddlers and young kids at bedtime or anytime.
+This podcast is a perfect way to engage toddlers and young kids at bedtime or anytime.

 3. Story Pirates (ages 2.5 years+)

-In this podcast, you will listen to the stories written by kids, for kids.
-It is song-packed podcast and will make you laugh and sing along with the pirates as they sail through the seas and even space.
-The narrator reads the story written kids and then actors turns it into musical theater.
-Story written by kids are pretty funny and silly.
+In this podcast, you will listen to the stories written by kids for kids.
+It is a song-packed podcast and will make you laugh and sing along with the pirates as they sail through the seas and even space.
+The narrator reads the story written by kids, and then the actors turn it into musical theater.
+The story written by kids is pretty funny and silly.

 Average length: 10-20 minutes